WunderMF/Gid/README.md

 ### countdown
-Sends countdown messages, defaulting at 3 and capped at 5 (to prevent spam):
+Creates a TTS countdown, defaulting at 3 and capped at 10.
+Must be in #voice text channel to hear it:
-- `!countdown` | 3 2 1 Go
+- `!countdown` | 3.
+2. 1.
+Go.
-- `!countdown 5` | 5 4 3 2 1 Go
+- `!countdown 5` | 5.
+4. 3.
+2. 1.
+Go.

 ### choose